zhanyang01/tp/docs/UserGuide.md

   - The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses
   - The local-part may not start or end with any special characters
   - This is followed by a '@' and then a domain name.
+  - have each domain lebel to end with at least 2 characters
   - have each domain label start and end with alphanumeric characters
   - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 - `ADDRESS` Addresses can take any values, and it should not be blank"